pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ### Guidelines for bug reports:

-0. **Validate and lint your code** &mdash; If you're working with the HTML/CSS library, [validate your HTML](http://html5.validator.nu) and [lint your HTML](https://github.com/twbs/bootlint) to ensure your problem isn't caused by a simple error in your own code.

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.